danielbonnells/100-days-of-code/log.md

 **Today's Progress**: More alcorithms, hoping to finish Intermediate Algorthims by the end of next week.

 **Thoughts:** They are a good challenge and I surely have to think through them a lot, but it feels good getitng them done.
 Sometimes I'm not even sure how I did it!
 Haha.
 But yeah woohoo algorithms.
 I'm hoping that in under a month I can have the Front End Certificate from FCC under my belt!

+### Day 19: January 21, 2017

+**Today's Progress**: I just worked on one algorithm problem; still not solved.

+**Thoughts:** I can see how, as problems become more challenging, your use of logic needs to increase.
+It's with these problems that you can grow your brain's capacity and comprehension.